BaoNguyen6742/uv-install-torch/README.md

 # Preparation

-To install Pytorch abd run it with your GPU you must satisfy some GPU and software requirements.
+To install Pytorch and run it with your GPU you must satisfy some GPU and software requirements.

 1. GPU requirements:
     - At this step you don't need to install anything yet, just check if your hardware satisfy the requirement.